Digitalized-Energy-Systems/opfgym/docs/source/benchmarks.rst

 Benchmarks
 ==========

-This page lists all available RL-OPF benchmarks of opfgym.
+This page lists all available RL-OPF benchmarks of *OPF-Gym*.

 Ideally, the benchmarks should be loaded and used for benchmarking of new RL-OPF algorithms without changing the underlying OPF problem formulation.